TechForPalestine/palestine-datasets/site/docs/guides/architecture.md

+---
+description: Overview of how our repo & API build is setup
+---

 # Architecture

 We've opted to host our API as a static website, moving what would traditionally be served by a backend API server & database combo towards a CI build process pulling from a spreadsheet API as our "database".
 This keeps our infra overhead low and benefits from CDN edge speed & reliability.